Ageless Elegance: Bridal Beauty Blossoms at 40+.

 The problem with makeup back in the day was the popular choice of shimmery grey eye shadows teamed up with jet black eyeliner.
 A safe choice of colour palette you would think.
 But actually,it wasn't.
 As the flash of the camera bounced across the light reflective particles of the shimmery grey, what you saw on the photographs, sadly looked like a less flattering shade of pale blue.

-I'm sure there are brides up and down the country looking back at old Wedding pics wondering just who it was that persuaded them to go with late 80's blue eye shadow shades.
+I'm sure there are brides up and down the country are now looking back at old Wedding pics wondering just who it was that persuaded them to go with late 80's blue eye shadow shades.

 So this brings me to the subject of eye shadows, not just on Brides of a certain age, but of women over 25 in general.
 You see, as our skins age, we do not showcase shimmery eye shadows very well at all.
 I am, like many, a Magpie of sorts.
 I love sparkly things.
 And if I browse the makeup section of any store, my eyes and my finger tips are magnetically drawn to those sparkly shades, knowing full well I couldn't possibly pull them off.
 To be honest, I find it sad to admit, but those glitters belong only on the Nightclub Dance floor - think Sophie Ellis Bextor's Murder on the Dance floor vid - stunning glitter green (ah how I miss those sparkly glittery nights, but that was another life)